Jack Brymer: BBC, LSO, chamber music and jazz

 After Beecham's death in 1961 Brymer and other members of the RPO including MacDonagh became unhappy about the management of the RPO.
 The BBC's controller of music, William Glock, invited Brymer and MacDonagh to move to the BBC Symphony Orchestra.
 Brymer was the orchestra's co-principal clarinettist from 1963 to 1971.
 He also began to play more often in chamber music.
 When Pierre Boulez became chief conductor of the BBC SO in 1971, the sound he sought from his players, "avant garde, harsher, more cutting in its edge", did not appeal to Brymer.
 He accepted an invitation to join the London Symphony Orchestra as co-principal with Gervase de Peyer.
 An example of Brymer's sound in his LSO years can be heard in a 1972 recording of Rachmaninoff's Symphony No 2, conducted by André Previn.
-In The Gramophone, Edward Greenfield wrote of Brymer's "distinctively refined tone-colour … breathtakingly expressive" in the slow movement.
+The Gramophone praised Brymer's "distinctively refined tone-colour … breathtakingly expressive" in the slow movement.

 In the classical chamber repertory, Brymer was associated with several groups.
 At various times in his career he was a founder-member of the Wigmore Ensemble, the Prometheus Ensemble and the London Baroque Ensemble.
 He was director of the London Wind Soloists, and a member of the Tuckwell Wind Quartet and the Robles Ensemble.
 Throughout his career Brymer enjoyed an interest in mainstream jazz.
 He performed as a soloist with many of the leading British and American jazz players of the post-war decades.
 When the RPO was in New Orleans on an American tour, Brymer improvised with local jazz stars, including Alphonse Picou.